• Skip to primary navigation

 Easy Multigrain Sourdough Bread Recipe

-Filled to the brim with grainy goodness, this easy multigrain sourdough recipe is everything you want in grainy bread.
+Filled to the brim with grainy goodness, this easy multigrain sourdough bread recipe is everything you want in grainy bread.
+It's totally customisable so you can add the seeds and whole grains you love to eat, you can even add whole wheat flour if you prefer it.

 There really is something so wholesome about multigrain bread.
 Perhaps something we didn't love as kids, becomes somewhat of an adult treat.
-The smell of this loaf baking is just out of this world!
+The smell of this hearty loaf baking is just out of this world!

-I worked over a number of weeks to perfect the ratio of grains to regular flour to ensure that this sourdough bread maintained a soft, fluffy crumb, a crispy, chewy crust and a big pop of oven spring - even jammed with all that grainy goodness!
+I worked over a number of weeks to perfect the ratio of grains to bread flour to ensure that this sourdough bread maintained a soft, fluffy crumb, a crispy, chewy crust and a big pop of oven spring - even jammed with all that grainy goodness!

 You'll love the aroma of this freshly baked seedy multigrain sourdough bread.